 Welcome to Ennerdale and Kinniside Parish Council

 The village of Ennerdale is to be found on the western edge of the Lake District National Park, and offers an unspoiled Lakeland experience.
-A destination point on Wainwright‘s Coast to Coast Walk, the village hosts two pubs and a new village shop & café.
+A destination point on Wainwright‘s Coast to Coast Walk, the village hosts two pubs and a village shop & café.

 With the beautiful Ennerdale Water lying a mile to the east, the valley is popular with walkers, as it is part of the Coast to Coast route, yet is still a quiet place, free of the tourist hustle and bustle of more readily identifiable Lake District areas.